holderbp/lecture_notes/README.md

 ## Fix-me's (2024)

 * Fix indentation alignment for paragraphs and other elements (images, equation blocks) within itemized/enumerated lists.
-It seems that this can be done cleanly for a sequence of paragraphs and inserted images, but adding a ````math...```` code block breaks it.
+It seems that this can be done cleanly for a sequence of paragraphs and inserted images, but adding a (math) code block breaks it.

+* center figures with html "align"?